EvanForsythe/BB485/week03.md

 plt.savefig(output_pdf)
 ```

-- You'll need to modify lines X, Y, and Z.
+- You'll need to modify the lines that specify:
+   1. The name of the input newick file
+   2. The name of the outgroup taxon used for rooting
+   3. The name of the pdf file being created